spruceid/spruceid.dev/docs/didkit/did-web.md

 }
 ```

 4. In the text editor of your choice, open the DID document file above.
+Either manually in the editor or with CLI commands, you'll want to make the following changes to the file:
     1. You'll want to change every instance of `did:key:z6Mkw...` to
        `did:web:{hosting site}` where `{hosting site}` is the full domain (with
        or without path) you picked above, without the `https://` prefix.
+I.e.,
+       ```sh
+       sed -i -e "s/did:key:z6MkwJBFYK8vTVGeiMsLzcqbSRXW4aTg4PozGbekWtQNUnnW/did:web:{hosting site}/g" <my_file>.json
+       ```
     2. Note that in the property `verificationMethod.id`, there is a query
        parameter `#z6Mkw...` defining the default (and only) "[verification
        method](/docs/didkit/concepts/)" of the DID by that name.
 You'll want to
        replace this with `#{mainKeyName}` (the conventional default is `#key1`
        or `#owner`).
     3. By default, a did-web should have at least two `verificationMethod`s:
        `authentication` and `assertionMethod`.
 If you'd like these both to be
        aliases for the key generated above, simply change the two
        verificationMethod-qualified DIDs from the respective sections as the
        bottom to the one created in the previous step.
+The changes in 2 & 3 can
+       be executed with a single command:
+       ```sh
+       sed -i -e "s/#z6MkwJBFYK8vTVGeiMsLzcqbSRXW4aTg4PozGbekWtQNUnnW/#{mainKeyName}/g" <my_file>.json
+       ```
     4. *Note: adding any other properties to the DID document is discouraged,
        but adding unregistered properties and/or using keytypes other than
        Ed25519 may require inserting entries to an inline @Context definition.